One of the most important things we recommend is learn about Islam and share that information with your fellow non-Muslims.

 Devout Muslims will try to turn any country they live into an Islamic state, no matter how long it takes.
 They have to.
 It is their religious duty to do so, whether they want to or not.

-4. The teenage children of moderate Muslims are easily persuaded by terrorist recruiters.
-Even if many of the Muslims who immigrate are authentically peaceful, their children will be vulnerable to recruitment as they see through the hypocrisy of their parents' incomplete worship.
+4. The teenage children of moderate Muslims are being persuaded by terrorist recruiters.
+Even if many of the Muslims who immigrate are authentically peaceful (ignore the political and intolerant teachings of orthodox Islam), some of their children will be vulnerable to recruitment as they see through the hypocrisy of their parents' incomplete worship.

-The children of Muslims have heard all their lives from everyone in authority that the Qur'an is a direct message from the Almighty Himself.
-As teens, if they hear a preacher tell them what's actually in the Qur'an they will be shocked.
-The Qur'an contains clear instructions to wage continual war on unbelievers until the whole world submits to Islamic law.
+The children of Muslims have heard all their lives from everyone in authority that the Koran is a direct message from the Almighty Himself.
+As teens, if they hear a preacher tell them what's actually in the Koran, they will be shocked.
+The Koran contains clear instructions to wage continual war on unbelievers until the whole world submits to Islamic law.

 So in other words, it wouldn't even matter if we could somehow screen Muslims who enter western democracies for fanaticism.
 Even if we only let in casual, half-hearted Muslims (peaceful Muslims), their children are potential "homegrown terrorists."